Most marketers treat lead generation as a vanity metric by chasing email addresses that never convert.

 And people will only download your stuff when you show that you’re better researched and know some trade secrets.

-Nik Sharma does a great job of telling readers that he knows what the Apple update truly means for DTC advertisers!
+Nik Sharma does a great job of explaining to readers what the Apple update truly means for DTC advertisers!

-This is not just a call for subscribing to a generic, run-of-the-mill newsletter but a specific promise to deliver content that matters.
+This is not just a call to subscribe to a generic, run-of-the-mill newsletter, but a specific promise to deliver content that matters.

 Also, notice the headline "Get smarter about DTC in just 5 minutes".
 It helps them reinforce that he has put in his research to create the newsletter.